pfmoore/pyapp/use_cases.md

 * Pipenv - uses virtualenv, might introspect the executing Python interpreter as a default (so running via embedded distro may be bad).
 * Pew - virtualenv again.

+## Installation

+* `pip install pyapp` creates a `pyapp` executable.
+Not the "official" installation method, but should work.
+* Standalone single-file `pyapp.exe` that works if Python is installed.
+* Portable `pyapp.zip` that includes a Python runtime and can be unpacked anywhere.

+**Note**: Virtualenv build method has potential issues if used with a version of pyapp that bundles its own runtime, as the virtual environments that get created will be based on the (embedded) runtime of pyapp.

+## Invocation

+Define apps in a config file, and build with `pyapp build [app]...`.

+Standalone apps (zipapp model) have no further options.
+Upgrades, etc., are handled by rebuilding.

+Virtualenv-based apps have further options - upgrade, etc. Maybe also have a management command to "run a command in the app venv"?

+## Limitations of other tools

+* We need to be able to build an app from any pip-style requirement (e.g., standalone wheel file, git URL, ...)
+* We need to support pip install options (`--find-links`, `--no-index`, ...).